Alice Maria Ottley: Biography

 Ottley was born on the 20th of November 1882 to Bell Mariah Ferguson and her husband Clarence Ottley.
-In September 1919 Ottley was appointed the Assistant Professor of Botany at Wellesley College.
+In September 1919 Ottley was appointed the assistant professor of botany at Wellesley College.
 Ottley was educated at Cornell University and the University of California at Berkeley, where she earned her PhD in 1921 under the direction of Willis Linn Jepson.
 She was an Exchange Professor for several months in 1925 at the University of Witwatersrand, South Africa.
 Ottley served as curator of the Wellesley Herbarium from 1922 to 1930 before becoming Department of Botany chairman.
+Ottley had an aunt who had been the Department of Botany chairman as well.
+Her aunt, Margaret Ferguson was well known in the field and was someone Ottley had a close relationship with.
+Over the years, the two had worked together on research between expeditions to South Africa and Mozambique and her time at Wellesley.
 Ottley was elected a member of Sigma Xi in June 1938.
 In 1939, she resigned from the faculty to travel and work with her aunt, the botanist Margaret Clay Ferguson.

 In 1999 the plant genus Ottleya was named in her honour as a result of her being the first to describe the group, undertaking an important revision of its species and drew the attention to the flower symmetry as a taxonomic character in Papilionaceae-Loteae.